Updated on February 22, 2016

 Public Universities + Grants + Loans = Affordable Opportunities

-Community colleges are seen as opportunities for immediate career placement, or cost-saving measures for students with ambitions to transfer to a four-year institution.
+Community colleges are seen as opportunities for immediate career placement, story or cost-saving measures for students with ambitions to transfer to a four-year institution.
 The total average cost of completing an AA degree in two years at a California community college was estimated to be $5,000.
 Students see this as an affordable opportunity to achieve a meaningful income.

 For undergraduates considering the CSU or UC system, there is a wide-spread belief that they save on cost in the long-run versus a private education.
 Publicized access to grants and loans coupled with projected overall cost of attendance by the CSU and UC systems creates this expectation.